openebs/website/docs/main/concepts/mayastor.md

 ## What is Mayastor?

-**Mayastor** is currently under development as a sub-project of the Open Source CNCF project [**OpenEBS**](https://openebs.io/).
+**Mayastor** is an already developed project which is a sub-project of the Open Source CNCF project [**OpenEBS**](https://openebs.io/).
 OpenEBS is a "Container Attached Storage" or CAS solution which extends Kubernetes with a declarative data plane, providing flexible, persistent storage for stateful applications.

 Design goals for Mayastor include: